show-me-code/deepflame-dev/docs/source/qs/install.rst

     git clone https://github.com/deepmodeling/deepflame-dev.git

-If the user want to use the submodules inluded in DeepFlame: the `WENO scheme <https://github.com/WENO-OF/WENOEXT>`_ and the `libROUNDSchemes <https://github.com/advanCFD/libROUNDSchemes>`_, run
+If you want to use the submodules included in DeepFlame: the `WENO scheme <https://github.com/WENO-OF/WENOEXT>`_ and the `libROUNDSchemes <https://github.com/advanCFD/libROUNDSchemes>`_, run

 .. code-block:: bash

     git clone --recursive https://github.com/deepmodeling/deepflame-dev.git

-Detailed instructions for compiling these two submodules can be found in their repositories.
+Detailed instructions for compiling these two submodules can be found in their original repositories.

 **3. Configure the DeepFlame environment:**